Florence Jeanblanc-Risler: Early life and education

 Florence Jeanblanc-Risler was born in Belfort, France, on 30 November 1957.
 She graduated from Sciences Po in the 1980s.
 She graduated from the University of South Carolina with a master's degree in international relations.

 Career

 Jeanblanc-Risler worked in civil aviation for seven years and then at the Trésor public for twenty-five years.
 She was the head of the General Directorate of Civil Aviation from 1984 to 1987.
 From 1989 to 1992, she was an institutional and financial audit officer for the Secretary General of the International Civil Aviation Organization in Montreal.

-At the French Embassy in the United States Jeanblanc-Risler was an economic and commercial advisor form 1999 to 2001.
+At the French Embassy in the United States Jeanblanc-Risler was an economic and commercial advisor from 1999 to 2001.
 She was Minister Counselor for Economic Affairs at the French embassy in Canada from 2006 to 2009.
 She was the French ambassador to New Zealand from 2015 to 2018, and to Laos from 2018 to 2021.

 On 5 October 2022, Jeanblanc-Risler was appointed to succeed Charles Giusti as prefect of the French Southern and Antarctic Lands.
 She assumed her duties on 27 October.